Wealthsimple Says AI Needs More Financial Context. Here's the Missing Part.

 Describing your finances from memory is guesswork.
 Connecting your actual data is how you get a useful answer.

-This is what the missing piece looks like in practice.
 Nexafin connects your financial data to AI through a read-only MCP server.
 Instead of describing your finances from memory, you just ask a real question.

 Claude answering a Hawaii trip question using real financial data from Nexafin.